-This report has been structured in accordance with GRI (Global Reporting Initiative) G4, Financial Services Sector Supplement, Corporate Social Responsibility Best Practice Principles for TWSE/GTSM Listed Companies, ISO 26000 Social Responsibility Guidelines, UN Global Compact, and Regulations Governing Preparation and Filing of CSR Reports by TSEC and GTSM Listed Companies.
+Services Sector Supplement, Corporate Social Responsibility Best Practice Principles for TWSE/GTSM Listed Companies, ISO 26000 Social Responsibility Governing Preparation and Filing of CSR Reports by TSEC and GTSM Listed Companies.

-Assurance of the report:
+• Assurance of the report:

-The Company has engaged PwC Taiwan to corroborate its GRI G4 report using the standards published by the Accounting Research and Development Foundation in Statement of Assurance Principles No. 1, " Audit and Review of Non-financial Information" and ISAE3000, to which PwC has concluded with an opinion of limited assurance.
+The Company has engaged PwC Taiwan to corroborate its GRI G4 report using the standards published by the Accounting Research and Development Foundation in Statement of Assurance Principles No. 1, " Audit and Review of Non-financial Information" and ISAE3000, assurance.
 A copy of this opinion has been included in the appendices of this report.